 Gary M. Marsh, Ph.D., F.A.C.E. is a Consulting Senior Science Advisor for Epidemiology for Cardno ChemRisk.
-Dr. Marsh is also a Professor of Biostatistics, Epidemiology, and Clinical and Translational Science, and the Director and Founder of the Center for Occupational Biostatistics and Epidemiology at the University of Pittsburgh, Graduate School of Public Health.
+Dr. Marsh is also Professor Emeritus of Biostatistics, and the Founding Director of the Center for Occupational Biostatistics and Epidemiology at the University of Pittsburgh, Graduate School of Public Health.
 He is a Fellow of the American College of Epidemiology.

 Dr. Marsh has more than 300 publications in the areas of biostatistics, occupational/ environmental epidemiology, quantitative risk assessment, statistical computing and health services evaluation.
 He is the senior author of the computer software packages, OCMAP (Occupational Cohort Mortality Analysis Program), which is used as a standard analytic tool by numerous domestic and foreign institutions involved in occupational health research, and RACER (Rapid Assessment and Characterization of Environmental Risks).
 Dr. Marsh is also developer of the original Mortality and Population Data System (MPDS), a repository and retrieval system for National Center for Health Statistics (NCHS) and U.S. Census Bureau data.